Conservation Initiatives at NHA

-> Every traveler is given a two-year subscription to WWF's World Wildlife magazine on our behalf, providing WWF with a continuing source of thousands of new members, and providing our guests with ongoing information about and opportunities to support WWF's mission.
+> Every traveler is given a two-year subscription to WWF's World Wildlife magazine on our behalf, providing WWF with a continuing source of thousands of new affiliates, and providing our guests with ongoing information about and opportunities to support WWF's mission.

 > Our naturalist guides gain access to the most up-to-date information on WWF's conservation efforts and research, enhancing the knowledge and experience they offer to our travelers.